top of page

 Author Melissa Malena covers Interstitial Cystitis & Endometriosis: Two Sides of the Same Coin? on BackTable OBGYN

 Interstitial cystitis and endometriosis are often comorbid, as they are both hypothesized to cause pain via central sensitization and crosstalk mechanisms.
 Patients with both conditions often experience high levels of chronic pain and see a multitude of practitioners without relief.
-Dr. Jocelyn Fitzgerald, urogynecologist with the endometriosis clinic at UPMC Magee in Pittsburgh, advocates for a multidisciplinary approach to holistically treat these complex patients.
+Dr. Jocelyn Fitzgerald, urogynecologist with the endometriosis clinic at UPMC Magee in Pittsburgh, advocates for a multidisciplinary approach to holistically treat these complex patients that have both interstitial cystitis and endometriosis.

 This article features excerpts from the BackTable OBGYN Podcast.
 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.